MiirHo3eIN/nao_robots_sdk/README.md

 Finally, you will need to add the python sdk to your python environment.
 To do so, open ``` Edit environment variables for your account ``` as you did in step 02.

-Similar to step 02, in the "User variables for "your user name>" click on New and add the following path as shown in image 02:
+Similar to step 02, in the "User variables for "your user name>" click on New and add the following path as shown in [image 02]:

 ![Image 02](docs/image_02.png)